MarioCatuogno/Clean-macOS/README.md

 * Install and configure Python
 * Install and configure Visual Studio Code
 * Install and configure iTerm2 and ZSH

+After this you can also config macOS with a list of commands (link [here](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/macos_commands.md)), simply use the command `./cmx.sh config`.

 ### Configure VS Code